franciscolacerd/CleanCodeArchitecture/README.md

 Use Cases: Contain application-specific logic and coordinate the execution of tasks.

-Boundary Interfaces: Interfaces with the external world, such as controllers, services, and gateways.
+Ports: Interfaces defining application-specific services or functionalities.

-Adapters: Concrete implementations of boundary interfaces.
+Adapters: Concrete implementations of boundary interfaces (Ports).
 They adapt the implementation details to the interfaces defined in the inner layers.

 Ports and Adapters:
 "Ports" are the interfaces defining application-specific services or functionalities, while "Adapters" are the concrete implementations of these interfaces.